International Education Week 2020

 Race Relations in the U.S.: A Perspective Through the Experience of International Students

 November 18 at 10 a.m.

-Join five international students as they engage in a thoughtful conversation about their experience entering the US environment, navigating a new dynamic of social constructs around race, nationality, and language.
+Five international students engaged in a thoughtful conversation about their experience entering the US environment, navigating a new dynamic of social constructs around race, nationality, and language.